gerardbyrne/katacoda-scenarios/html/finish.md

-## What a great achievement!
+# What a great achievement :congratulations: :smiley:

 We have:

-- created a HTML document (page)
+- created a HTML document (page) :white_check_mark:
-- created a form within the web page
+- created a form within the web page :white_check_mark:
-- coded a variety of HTML tags
+- coded a variety of HTML tags :white_check_mark:
-- coded a variety of HTML form controls
+- coded a variety of HTML form controls :white_check_mark:
-- used attributes on HTML tags to customise the tags
+- used attributes on HTML tags to customise the tags :white_check_mark:

 ## Table of Contents

-We started with great expectations to create a HTML web page with a form and related controls and now having reached the end of the scenario we can see that we have stepped through the following stages
+We started with great expectations to create a HTML web page with a form and related controls and now having reached the end of the scenario we can see that we have stepped through the following stages:

-1. creating a basic Hypertext Markup Language document with a form within it
+1. creating a basic Hypertext Markup Language document with a form within it. :white_check_mark:
-2. adding input boxes to the form.
+2. adding input boxes to the form. :white_check_mark:
-3. adding an input control of type select to the form.
+3. adding an input control of type select to the form. :white_check_mark:
-4. adding an input control of type range to the form.
+4. adding an input control of type range to the form. :white_check_mark:
-5. adding an input of type number to the form.
+5. adding an input of type number to the form. :white_check_mark:
-6. adding radio buttons to the form.
+6. adding radio buttons to the form. :white_check_mark:
-7. adding checkboxes to the form.
+7. adding checkboxes to the form. :white_check_mark:
-8. adding date inputs to the form.
+8. adding date inputs to the form. :white_check_mark:
-9. adding a submit button to the form.
+9. adding a submit button to the form. :white_check_mark:

 to produce the final form.